Deep Kronecker Network: The ADNI analysis

 Each participant in the analysis is involved with a T1-weighted MRI scan.
 The T1-weighted MRI scan were carefully preprocessed before analysis.
 A standard pipeline proceeds as follows: spatial adaptive non-local means (SANLM) denoising \citep{manjon2010adaptive}, resampling, bias-correction, affine-registration and unified segmentation, skull-stripping and cerebellum removing \citet{ashburner2005unified}.
-It then followed by local intensity correction and spatial normalization (into the Montreal Neurological Institute (MNI) atlas space).
-To this end, each T1-weighted MRI scan is processed into a tensor of size $113\times 137\times 113$.
+It follows that local intensity correction and spatial normalization (into the Montreal Neurological Institute (MNI) atlas space).
+Each T1-weighted MRI scan is thereby processed into a tensor of size $113\times 137\times 113$.
 To improve analytical efficiency, we first resize each image into a smaller tensor and conduct zero-padding.
 The finally obtained images are represented as tensors of size $64\times64\times64$.